Zipper: In popular culture

 Zippers have entered into urban legends.
 American folklorist Jan Brunvand noted that "The zipper has been the subject of jokes and legends since... the 1920s".
 Those stories reflect "modern anxieties and desires", emphasizing embarrassments and accidents, primarily involving the flies of men's trousers in stories such as "The Unzipped Stranger" and "The Unzipped Fly".

+In Brave New World, Aldous Huxley repeatedly mentioned zippers, implying that, in their newness (as of the early 1930s), mechanical complexity, ease of use, and speed, zippers were somehow corrosive of natural human values.

 Durability and repairs

 The zipper is often the least durable component in any garment or type of equipment.
 Most often, the zipper fails to close due to a worn or bent slider not being able to apply the necessary force to the sides of the teeth to cause them to interlock.
 This problem can sometimes be redressed by using small pliers to carefully squeeze the back part of the slider together a fraction of a millimeter.
 This can compensate for the wear of the slider.
 The slider is typically made as a magnesium diecast which breaks easily.
 It is necessary to reduce the force on the pliers before it can be felt that the slider actually gives in.
 If it is not yet possible to successfully close the zipper, the pressure applied to the slider should only gradually be increased.
 Another way to reduce the gap of the open end of the slider is by preparing a small block of wood by sawing a slot into one end so that it fits over the upper arm of the slider.
 Then a hammer can be used to exact a force onto the slider by carefully hitting the wood.

-When the protective coating of the diecast slider has been worn off by prolonged usage, the material can corrode.
+When the protective coating of the diecast slider has been worn off by prolonged use, the material can corrode.
 The corrosion products are usually metal salts which can accumulate and block the slider from moving.
 When this happens, the salt can often be dissolved by submerging the slider in vinegar or another mild acid.
 Otherwise, the slider needs to be removed and replaced.